Alfresco/alfresco-ng2-components/docs/core/cookie.service.md

 ### Methods

 -   **clear**()<br/>
+    Placeholder for testing purposes - do not use.
 -   **getItem**(key: `string`): `string|null`<br/>
     Retrieves a cookie by its key.
     -   _key:_ `string`  - Key to identify the cookie